 Guwahati: The

-Heritage City - 2
+Heritage City - II

 The original Valmiki Rāmāyaņa was compiled between the seventh and fifth centuries BC.
 The city of Pragjyotishpur[2]